Skip to content

 No. State Forests are managed for sustained yield (AS 41.17.220 (1)).
 “Sustained yield” means the achievement and maintenance in perpetuity of a high level annual or regular periodic output of the various renewable resources of forest land and water without significant impairment of the productivity of the land and water, but doesn’t require that the timber be harvested in non-declining yield basis over a rotation period (AS 41.17.950(26)).

-The lands proposed to be included in the Susitna Valley State Forest and the expansion of the Tanana Valley State Forest were pre-identified in the associated land management plans as forest classified lands.
+TThe lands proposed to be included in the expansion of the Tanana Valley State Forest were pre-identified in the associated land management plans as forest classified lands.
 These lands are conducive to growing healthy forests.
-The primary purpose in establishing State Forests is timber management that provides for the production, utilization, and replenishment of timber resources while allowing other beneficial uses of public land and resources (AS 41.17.200).
+The primary purpose in establishing state forests is timber management that provides for the production, utilization, and replenishment of timber resources while allowing other beneficial uses of public land and resources (AS 41.17.200).